b-fuze/discord.py/docs/api.rst

 .. function:: on_raw_reaction_add(payload)

-    Called when a message has a reaction added.
+    Called when a reaction has a reaction added.
 Unlike :func:`on_reaction_add`, this is called regardless of the state of the internal message cache.

     :param payload: The raw event payload data.